DBCobra/CobraBench/README.md

 #### (2) config  PostgreSQL

-Add one line below at the end of the file `/etc/postgresql/10/main/postgresql.conf` :
+Add the line below at the end of the file `/etc/postgresql/10/main/postgresql.conf`:

 ```
 listen_addresses = '*'
 ```

-Add two lines below at the end of the file `/etc/postgresql/10/main/pg_hba.conf`:
+Add the two lines below at the end of the file `/etc/postgresql/10/main/pg_hba.conf`:

 ```
 host    all             all              0.0.0.0/0                       md5